 One of the best digital marketing funnel examples to emulate is Twilio.
-This brand offers communications APIs – a unique service that developers can use and embed voice calling, as well as, communication plans into a product.
-Because of its unique service, Twilio understands that their main growth driver is to communicate the specific features of their brand to their leads.
+This brand offers communications APIs, a unique service developers can use to embed voice calling and communication plans into a product.
+Because of its unique service, Twilio understands that their key growth driver is to communicate the specific features of their brand to their leads.

-- Top of the Funnel – Any potential leads can find Twilio as their vendor by simply typing the words communications APIs on Google.
-Since they rank high on this key search term.
-Twilio also have massive social media effort through their blog.
+- Top of the Funnel–Any potential leads can find Twilio as their vendor by simply typing the words communications APIs on Google.
+Since they rank high on this key search term, Twilio also has massive social media effort through their blog.
 They also have a fun self-paced game to encourage leads to learn more.
 Once leads sign up, they can start with a free account or a representative will call.

-- Bottom of the Funnel – Once the lead is qualified and considers using Twilio as their solution, they will be given more information on pricing, implementation and information about ROI.
+- Bottom of the Funnel–Once the lead is qualified and considers using Twilio as their solution, it will give them more information on pricing, implementation and information about ROI.

-Help Scout uses a simple but effective marketing funnel by fully understanding who their leads are.
+Help Scout use a simple but effective marketing funnel by fully understanding who their leads are.

-- Middle of the Funnel – Qualifying questions are given to those who move down to this stage.
+- Middle of the Funnel–Users answer qualifying questions as they move down to this stage.
 The main qualifying question given is “how many users do you expect to use Help Scout?”.
-For those who answered 11 or more, a Help Scout representative will be calling to walk the lead through the entire process.
+For those who answered 11 or more, a Help Scout representative will call to walk the lead through the entire process.

 Tricentis is a software testing tool which includes a suite of products that can support integration, automation and optimisation.
 This is one of the most innovative tools for continuous software testing and quality assurance.

-- Middle of the Funnel – Once the lead gets a call from the representative they will collect more information such as job title and company name.
-This is an excellent strategy if brands what to start qualifying the leads.
+- Middle of the Funnel–Once the lead gets a call from the representative, they will collect more information such as job title and company name.
+This is an excellent strategy if brands want to qualify for the leads.